Ned Sherman, Counsel & Director, Manatt / Founder, Digital Media Wire

 The mobile video market continues to grow at a record-breaking pace.
 This is panel will discuss what is required today to make a successful video content for ios, android, and emerging mobile platforms.
 How important are storytelling, creativity, and innovation?
 What developments are expected to fuel future growth in the market?

 This panel of leading television and entertainment executives will discuss the future of the video business as it continues to grow and reach new heights.
-What kind of content deals are being done today?
-How is the business evolving as content companies shift more of their focus to “direct to consumer”?
+What kind of deals are being done today?
+How is the business evolving as ?
 What does media consolidation mean for the business?
 What does the future hold?

 Moderator: Ned Sherman, Counsel & Director, Manatt Digital / Founder, Digital Media Wire